chardso/fruit-culture-fruit-farming/README.md

-Nursery Management
+# Nursery Management

 Types and Preparation

             1. Wet nursery

             2. Dapog or Mat Nursery

             3. Dry nursery
-Wet Nursery Nursery area
+# Wet Nursery Nursery area

     • Select 20 cents (800 m2) of land area near to water source for transplanting one hectare in conventional method.

     • Required nursery area for SRI is 100 m2 / ha  (or) 2.5 cent / ha  (or) 1cent / acre

-Nursery bed preparation
+# Nursery bed preparation

     • The area should have an assured water supply and an efficient drainage system.

     • It should be dry ploughed twice and apply 1tonne of FYM or compost to 20cents nursery.

     • Later, it should be irrigated and allowed to be wet for another two days.

     • Afterwards it should be puddled twice and the puddling may be repeated after a gap of one week.

     • Basal application of DAP 40kg is recommended when the seedlings are to be pulled out in 20-25 days after sowing in less fertile nursery soils, and if not readily available, apply straight fertilizers 16kg of urea and 120kg of super phosphate.

     • After levelling and final puddling, beds of convenient length (8-10 m) with width of 2.5 m are to be made, leaving 30 - 50 cm channels in between two beds.

     • Sow the sprouted seeds uniformly on the seedbed.
-Top

-Dapog / Mat Nursery
+# Dapog / Mat Nursery
           In Mat nursery seedlings are established in a layer of soil mix, arranged on a firm surface (Concrete floor/ polythene sheet/ seedling trays).
 Seedlings are ready for planting within 14-20 days after seeding (DAS).
 Nursery area
 Required nursery area is 100 m2 / ha  (or) 2.5 cent / ha – 1cent / acre

-Nursery bed preparation
+#  nursery bed preparation

-Select a level area near the water source with efficient drainage system.
-The surface should be covered with banana leaves with the mid-rib removed or polyethylene sheets or any flexible material or cemented floors to prevent seedling roots from penetrating to the bottom soil layer.
+- Select a level area near the water source with efficient drainage system.

+- The surface should be covered with banana leaves with the mid-rib removed or polyethylene sheets or any flexible material or cemented floors to prevent seedling roots from penetrating to the bottom soil layer.

-a.
-Preparation of soil mixture
+ 1. Preparation of soil mixture
            Four (4) m3 of soil mix is needed for each 100 m2 of nursery.
 Mix 70% soil + 20% well-decomposed pressmud / bio-gas slurry / FYM + 10% rice hull.
 Incorporate 1.5kg of powdered di-ammonium phosphate or 2kg 17-17-17 NPK fertilizer with the soil mixture.

-b.
-Filling the soil mixture
+  2. Filling the soil mixture
            Place a wooden frame of 0.5 m long, 1 m wide and 4 cm deep divided into 4 equal segments on the plastic sheet or banana leaves, fill the frame almost to the top with the soil mixture.

-c.
-Pre-germinating the seeds
+  3. Pre-germinating the seeds
           Soak the seeds for 24 hrs, drain and incubate the soaked seeds for 24 hrs, sow when the seeds sprout and radicle (seed root) grows to 2-3 mm long and cover them with dry soil to a thickness of 5mm.

-Dry Nursery Nursery area
+# Dry Nursery Nursery area

     • Area : 20cents

     • This type of nursery is handy in times of delayed receipt of canal water or areas where sufficient water is not available.

-Nursery bed preparation
+# Nursery bed preparation

     • The field is dry ploughed 5-6 times to acquire the fine tilth.

     • Nursery area with sand and loamy soil status is more suitable for this type of nursery.

     • Plots of 1 to 1.5 m bed width and channels may be formed.
 Length may be according to the slope and soil.

     • After preparing the beds they are to be wetted and 1 tonne of FYM, 2.5 kg of P2O5 and 2 kg of potash need to be applied.